avnet-iotconnect/iotc-python-examples/MKBOXPRO_MP157F_Demo/README.md

    * Entity: (Any Generic Entity Will Work)
    * Template: MP157F

-      * **NOTE: This demo is deisgned for the Unique ID and the Display Name to be exactly the same, so it is critical that you make them identical to each other.
+      * **NOTE: For setup simplicity, this demo is deisgned for the Unique ID and the Display Name to be exactly the same, so it is critical that you make them identical to each other.
 It will not work otherwise.**

 <img src=".//media/image6.png"/>